-The CPC7592 also uses the V{BAT} voltage to monitor battery voltage.
-If system battery voltage is lost, the CPC7592 immediately enters the all-off state.
+The CPC7591 also uses the V{BAT} pin to monitor battery voltage.
+If system battery voltage is lost, the CPC7591 immediately enters the all-off state.
 It remains in this state until the battery voltage is restored.
-The device also enters the all-off state if the battery voltage rises more positive than about -10 V with respect to ground and remains in the all-off state until the battery voltage drops below approximately -15 V with respect to ground.
-This battery monitor feature draws a small current from the battery (less than 1 μ A typical) and will add slightly to the device's overall power dissipation.
+The device also enters the all-off state if the system battery voltage goes more positive than -10 V, and remains in the all-off state until the battery voltage goes more negative than -15 V. This battery monitor feature draws a small current from the battery (less than $1\ \mu\text{A}$ typical) and will add slightly to the device's overall power dissipation.

-This monitor function performs properly if the CPC7592 and SLIC share a common battery supply origin.
-Otherwise, if battery is lost to the CPC7592 but not to the SLIC, then the V{BAT} pin will be internally biased by the potential applied at the T{BAT} or R{BAT} pins via the internal protection circuitry SCR trigger current path.
+This monitor function performs properly if the CPC7591 and SLIC share a common battery supply origin.
+Otherwise, if battery is lost to the CPC7591 but not to the SLIC, then the V{BAT} pin will be internally biased by the potential applied at the T{BAT} or R{BAT} pins via the internal protection circuitry SCR trigger current path.